foko/api-docs/api/README.md

 * **hashtag** - query posts with specific hashtag
 * **hashtags** - query post with specific hashtags, delimited by coma
 * **type** - currently, we support four types of posts: image, weblink, videoBroadcast and video.
 Specifying the type will only return that type of posts.
 If skipped, any type of posts will be returned.
+* **include** - include additional data, currently, only 'owner' is supported.
+This will return poster data too.
 * **limit** - the maximum number of results (records) to return.
 Default is 100.
 * **skip** - the specified number of returned records to skip, which is useful to paginate responses.
 Default is 0.
 * ordering paramters: